 - Your first step is to take your opponent’s back and secure it with proper grips, hooks, etc.

-- After that, slip one hand appropriately to grab the opponent’s collar and keep maintain it.
+- After that, slip one hand appropriately to grab the opponent’s collar and keep maintaining it.
 To do so, you must first neutralize your opponent’s hands since he will use them to defend the collar grip.